Bivariate change point detection: joint detection of changes in expectation and variance: Practical Performance

 \section{Practical Performance}

-We discuss practical aspects of the method.
-First, we extend it to simultaneous application of multiple windows in Subsection \ref{subsect:multiwindow}.
+In Subsection \ref{subsect:multiwindow} we extend methodology to multiple windows.
 This improves the detection of change points on multiple time scales and with different effects.
 In Subsection \ref{subsect:R} we discuss the companion \texttt{R}-package $\texttt{jcp}$.
-Then, in Subsection \ref{subsect:level_window} we show simulation studies under $C=\emptyset$.
-Particularly we find that the asymptotic significance level $\alpha$ of the test is kept in many scenarios.
-In Subsection \ref{subsect:performance} we discuss simulations studies in case of $C\not=\emptyset$.
-We show reliable detection accuracy and adequate interpretation.
-Finally, we give a real data example in Subsection \ref{subsect:data}.
+In Subsection \ref{subsect:level_window} we provide simulation studies for $\mathcal H_0: C=\emptyset$.
+We find the asymptotic significance level $\alpha$ of the test to be kept in many scenarios.
+In Subsection \ref{subsect:performance} we discuss simulations for $C\not=\emptyset$.
+We confirm reliable detection accuracy and adequate interpretation.
+To conclude, we present a real data example in Subsection \ref{subsect:data}.